7 Public Health Careers (+ How to Get Started)

 Written by Coursera Staff • Updated on

-Jobs in public health are in-demand and can be a fulfilling way to earn a living.
+Jobs in public health are in demand and can be a fulfilling way to earn a living.
 Here’s how to get started.

 Public health is a discipline concerned with the health of the population, especially as it pertains to government regulation and support.
 This career path involves making decisions around hygiene, epidemiology, and disease prevention.
-Unsurprisingly, the COVID-19 pandemic heightened awareness of the important role that public health professionals play in fostering a safe and healthy society.
+The COVID-19 pandemic heightened awareness of the important role that public health professionals play in fostering a safe and healthy society.

 Why pursue a career in public health?

-Some people are drawn to public health for reasons other than just money.
-They might pursue this career to help address health regulations and policies at a broader level and have a positive impact on local or global governance.
+You might pursue this career to help address health regulations and policies at a broader level and have a positive impact on local or global governance.
 The pandemic highlighted the importance of health education and preventative health measures, exposing inequities and flaws in these systems.

-Although some professionals enter the workforce after earning a bachelor's degree in public health, many professionals continue their education and earn a master’s in public health (MPH), which can lead to many types of public health careers.
+Although some professionals enter the workforce after earning a bachelor's degree in public health, many continue their education and earn a master’s in public health (MPH), which can lead to many types of public health careers.
 Having a master’s degree can give you a boost in salary and an opportunity to pursue advanced job opportunities.

 You are Currently on slide 1